-A retrospective on the Internet's "Voice of Essential Liberty."
+A Retrospective on the Internet’s First Journal of Liberty

-Rush Limbaugh had broken ground in radio and Fox was charting new territory into cable television, but Liberty was waiting on its Internet voice.
-In retrospect, I suppose we owe it all to Al Gore, who infamously claimed to have "invented the Internet."
+Rush Limbaugh was leading the conservative charge into talk radio and Fox News was charting new territory for conservative perspective on cable television, but Liberty was waiting on its Internet voice.

 Many of our young readers don’t remember a time when the Internet didn’t exist, when Facebook, Twitter, texting and smart phones were not the primary means of communication, and entertainment was not streamed to a laptop or loaded on an iPod.
 A few decades ago when I was their age, completing an essay as an undergraduate student involved going to a library, searching though actual card files to locate actual books I needed for research.

 Of course writing that essay also involved word processing, but the software I used was handwritten 3x5 cards rearranged on a large table until I was satisfied with the order – at which point I could begin typing that essay on a modern Smith Corona with electric keys.
 (Thank goodness for White Out correction fluid.)

 Information creation, management and dissemination have changed dramatically in the last two decades.
 As we approached our 10th anniversary, many readers asked me, in my capacity as The Patriot Post’s publisher, to write an essay about our inception and how we attained our success.
 I did just that, but before sharing that retrospective, I should highlight some of the major initiatives we have completed in the last five years since our 10th.

 For any Internet-based operation, currency is king, not only the legal tender variety our fellow Patriots donate, but staying current in every aspect of what we do and how we do it.
 We have been very successful in maintaining currency because we have outstanding team of very bright and capable Patriots.